 - Whilst the number of springs is of a good quantity Kanga don't disclose the length of the springs so it is difficult to compare the bounce to the other trmapolines

 Sportspower are well known for their association with Argos and they sell well in their various branches nationwide.
-Their most popular model shares a lot of similarities with the Zero Gravity Ultima: there is one curved enclosure pole per U shaped leg and a features the click and release or "folding" enclosure.
+Their most popular model shares a lot of similarities with the Zero Gravity Ultima: there is one curved enclosure pole per U shaped leg and it features the click and release or "folding" enclosure.

 - If you want to pick up the trampoline flat packed in person rather than having it delivered you can do this from your local Argos branch